-MRI shows brain disruption in patients with post-concussion syndromeNovember 21st, 2012 in Neuroscience /
+MRI shows brain disruption in patients with post-concussion syndromeNovember 21, 2012 in Medicine & Health / Neuroscience

 MRI shows changes in the brains of people with post-concussion syndrome (PCS), according to a new study published online in the journal Radiology.
 Researchers hope the results point the way to improved detection and treatment for the disorder.